sjcockell/mmb8052/practicals/practical_03.md

 ## Git

 [Git](https://git-scm.com/) is one of many _version control systems_ (VCS) - software which enables version control.
-There are many other VCS available, such as [Mercurial](https://www.mercurial-scm.org/) and [Subversion](https://subversion.apache.org/), but Git is the most widely used.
+There are many other VCS available, such as [Mercurial](https://www.mercurial-scm.org/) and [Subversion](https://subversion.apache.org/), but Git is probably the most widely used.
 Git is a _distributed_ VCS, which means it does not require a centralised server to store a master code _repository_ (a feature of older VCS like Subversion).

 Version control, and Git, can get very complicated.
 We are going to introduce the basics of a very linear version management process to try and avoid getting lost in the weeds, but do be aware that we are only scratching the surface.